 Politicians shouldn’t have the right to take options away from doctors in dangerous medical situations or prevent them from informing patients about all their health care options — and politicians certainly shouldn’t be allowed to force a woman to carry a pregnancy to term with no chance of survival.

 Because these laws prevent doctors from giving their patients the best health care possible, leading medical organizations (like the Physicians for Reproductive Health and the American Congress of Obstetricians and Gynecologists) condemn them.
 But 20-week bans could still criminalize doctors with imprisonment, fines, or both for providing constitutionally protected care.

-While a majority of abortions in the U.S. occur in the first trimester, it is important that a woman, her family, and her doctor have every medical option available.
-Laws banning abortion after 20 weeks of pregnancy would take that deeply personal decision away.
+While a majority of abortions in the United States occur in the first trimester, it is important that a woman, her family, and her doctor have every medical option available.
+Laws banning abortion at 20 weeks of pregnancy would take that deeply personal decision away.

 61% of all voters say abortions should be legal after 20 weeks

-Unfortunately, we’ve already seen 20-week bans in some states.
-For those that that have passed laws like this, some women and their families have been put into unimaginable situations — needing to end a pregnancy for serious medical reasons but unable to do so.
-Politics has no place preventing doctors and other health professionals from informing patients about all their health care options, and doctors should not be criminalized for providing constitutionally protected care.
+Unfortunately, 20-week bans are already the law in some states, so we’ve already seen what happens when politicians interfere in women’s medical decisions and tie doctors’ hands.
+In states that have passed laws like this, some women and their families have been put into unimaginable situations — needing to end a pregnancy for serious medical reasons but unable to do so.

 "This has nothing to do with politics.
 This has to do with the choices my husband and I needed to make."